Ghost: China

 There are many references to ghosts in Chinese culture.
 Even Confucius said, "Respect ghosts and gods, but keep away from them."

 The ghosts take many forms, depending on how the person died, and are often harmful.
 Many Chinese ghost beliefs have been accepted by neighboring cultures, notably Japan and southeast Asia.
 Ghost beliefs are closely associated with traditional Chinese religion based on ancestor worship, many of which were incorporated in Taoism.
 Later beliefs were influenced by Buddhism, and in turn influenced and created uniquely Chinese Buddhist beliefs.

 Many Chinese today believe it possible to contact the spirits of their ancestors through a medium, and that ancestors can help descendants if properly respected and rewarded.
 The annual ghost festival is celebrated by Chinese around the world.
 On this day, ghosts and spirits, including those of the deceased ancestors, come out from the lower realm.
 Ghosts are described in classical Chinese texts as well as modern literature and films.

-An article in the China Post stated that nearly eighty-seven percent of Chinese office workers believe in ghosts, and some fifty-two percent of workers will wear hand art, necklaces, crosses, or even place a crystal ball on their desks to keep ghosts at bay, according to the poll.
+An article in the China Post stated that nearly 87 percent of Chinese office workers believe in ghosts, and some 52 percent of workers will wear hand art, necklaces, crosses, or even place a crystal ball on their desks to keep ghosts at bay, according to the poll.
+The prevalence of belief is such that the ruling party has actively sought to discourage citizens.